laurashen/data-science-sequencing.github.io/Win2018/assignments/assignment1.md

 2. Simulate and plot $$y(1),\dots,y(L)$$ according to the probability model (for $$s(j)$$ being i.i.d. equally probable to be 0 or 1).
 Do this for various values of $$p=0,\ 0.01,\ 0.05,\ 0.1,\ $$ and  $$\ 0.2 $$ with $$\sigma^2 = 0.1$$.

 3. Write down the zero-forcing equalizer (i.e. matrix inversion) and the decoding rule.
-Simulate this rule and for different values of $$p$$ plot its quality score as a function of position along the DNA sequence.
+Simulate this rule and for different values of $$p$$ plot its Phred score as a function of position along the DNA sequence.
 Here the _Phred score_ of a base is defined to be:
 \\[
 \text{Phred} = -10 \log_{10} p_e
 \\]